-According to the United Nations (UN), 1.6 billion people, or almost one quarter of the world’s population, face water shortage.
+Limited access to water is one of the world’s most pressing issues.
+According to the United Nations (UN), around 2 billion people worldwide don’t have access to safe drinking water..
 Access to clean water has therefore been identified as one of the UN’s Sustainable Development Goals.
-In Europe, the European Commission plans to draft a new guidance on water re-use as part of its Circular Economy Action Plan.
+In Europe, the European Commission issued its Circular Economy Action Plan; including a new Water Reuse Regulation, which will apply from June 2023, to encourage circular approaches to water reuse in agriculture and to facilitate water reuse and efficiency in industrial processes.
 Meanwhile in the US, several States have developed action plans to address water shortages.